 Here, Randy and Graham are jacking out a split spoon sampler driven in with our one and only drill at the time, the trusty Pionjar, which traveled in the small trailer you see in the background.
 While we developed efficient systems around this method, it came with its fair share of limitations.
 Fast forward 30 years, and we’ve completely redefined what it means to use small drills in the field.

-The post Where It All Began: Kodiak’s Beginning in Photos appeared first on Kodiak Drilling.
+The post Where It All Began: The Beginning of Kodiak in Photos appeared first on Kodiak Drilling.

 ]]>